Pratyush-Bhattacharya/cse15l-lab-reports/LabReport1.md

 ## List `ls` Examples:
 **1: Without arguments**
-When the working directory is the home directory.
-And when you `cd` into `lecture1` folder making the working directory in the `lecture1` folder.
+When the working directory is the home directory, and when you `cd` into `lecture1` folder making the working directory in the `lecture1` folder:
 ```
 [user@sahara ~]$ ls
 lecture1